MagnusSmith/blog/_posts/2025-01-01-algebraic-data-types-with-java.md

     case class Rectangle(width: Double, height: Double) extends Shape
   ~~~

-- `Java` (Pre-Java 17): Historically, Java relied on class hierarchies and the Visitor pattern to mimic sum types.
+- **Java** (Pre-Java 17): Historically, Java relied on class hierarchies and the Visitor pattern to mimic sum types.
 This approach was verbose, requiring a lot of boilerplate code and was prone to errors if not carefully implemented.
 Product types were typically represented by classes with member variables.

 ## ADTs in Java

 Java's records and sealed interfaces provide an elegant mechanism for implementing ADTs.

-- Records, introduced in Java 14, offer a concise syntax for defining immutable data carriers.
-Providing `nominal` types and components with `human readable` names.
+-   **Records:** Introduced in Java 14, records offer a concise syntax for defining immutable data carriers, providing *nominal* types and components with *human-readable* names.

-- Sealed interfaces, a feature introduced in Java 17, allows classes and interfaces to have more control over their permitted subtypes.
-We achieve precise data modelling as `sealed` hierarchies of immutable records.
-This enables the compiler to know all possible subtypes at compile time, a crucial requirement for safe sum types.
+-   **Sealed Interfaces:** Introduced in Java 17, sealed interfaces allow classes and interfaces to have more control over their permitted subtypes.
+This enables precise data modeling as *sealed* hierarchies of immutable records.
+The compiler knows all possible subtypes at compile time, a crucial requirement for safe sum types.

-- Pattern matching is a powerful feature that enhances Java's instanceof operator and switch expressions/statements.
+-   **Pattern Matching:** Pattern matching is a powerful feature that enhances Java's `instanceof` operator and `switch` expressions/statements.
 It allows developers to concisely and safely extract data from objects based on their structure.
 This capability streamlines type checking and casting, leading to more readable and less error-prone code.
 The evolution of pattern matching in Java is noteworthy.
-Initially introduced in Java 16 to enhance the instanceof operator (JEP 394), it was later extended to switch expressions and statements in Java 17 (JEP 406)9.
+Initially introduced in Java 16 to enhance the `instanceof` operator (JEP 394), it was later extended to `switch` expressions and statements in Java 17 (JEP 406).
 This expansion broadened the applicability of pattern matching, enabling more expressive and safer code constructs.

-Restricting the possible implementations of a type, enables exhaustive pattern matching and making invalid states unrepresentable.
+Restricting the possible implementations of a type enables exhaustive pattern matching and makes invalid states unrepresentable.
 This is particularly useful for general domain modeling with type safety.